 A traditional layout that highlights your work experience in reverse order, making it ideal for professionals with a clear career path looking to highlight their growth and progression.

-This ATS-optimized template strikes a balance between creative and professional, making it ideal for industries that require both structure and innovation.
+This template strikes a balance between creative and professional, making it ideal for industries that require both structure and innovation.
+Just keep in mind that the colored background might cause issues with the ATS.

 Geometric resume template